 The GCMC supports the U.S. European Command, U.S. Central Command, and the German Ministry of Defense, providing a means to work with partner nations on pressing security issues.
-As directed by the U.S. Under Secretary of Defense's Policy Guidance to the Regional Centers (January 2008) and the Combined German American Policy Guidance (2004), the GCMC's efforts focus on three critical tasks: (1) countering ideological support for terrorism, (2) harmonizing views on common security challenges, and (3) building the capacity of national security institutions consistent with the norms of civil-military relations.
+As directed by the Policy Guidance from the U.S. Under Secretary of Defense (January 2008) and the Combined German American Policy Guidance (2004), the GCMC's efforts focus on three critical tasks: (1) countering ideological support for terrorism, (2) harmonizing views on common security challenges, and (3) building the capacity of partners' national security institutions consistent with the norms of civil-military relations.